nix4cyber/n4c/cracking/hash.md

 ### Crackstation

-[Crackstation](https://crackstation.net/) is a free online hash cracking service that can crack various hash types using a large database of precomputed hashes.
+[Crackstation](https://crackstation.net/) is a free online hash cracking service that can obtain the passwords of various hash types by using a large database of precomputed hashes.
 It is useful for quickly cracking hashes without the need to set up your own cracking environment.
 Recommended for beginner users or for quick tests.